Complaints & Disciplinary

 If you are not content with the outcome, the next step would be to take your complaint to the current President; the President’s decision is final.

-After the decision, the President will acknowledge any correspondence from you but, unless any new issues are raised that they consider significant, no further replies will be sent.
+After the decision, President will acknowledge any correspondence from you but, unless any new issues are raised that they consider significant, no further replies will be sent.

 Where to send a complaint